elucian/bee/syntax/composite.md

 ```

-## Methods
+## Binding

-An object can have associated relations that are called methods:
+An object can have associated rules:

 **pattern**
 ```